How To: Starting a White Springtail Feeder Culture on Clay - MI Beneficials

 Container Choice

-We have experimented with several different sizes and kinds of Springtails (Collembola or Folsomia candida) culture containers.
-There is such a thing as too big for a culture container and for that reason, we recommend using between a 6oz Pro-Kal culture to no bigger than a 2.2 quart tuperware container.
+We have experimented with several different sizes and kinds of White Springtail (Collembola or Folsomia candida) culture containers and have found that there is such a thing as too big for a culture container.
+For that reason, we recommend using between a 6oz Pro-Kal culture to no bigger than a 2.2 quart Tupperware container.

 A 6oz, 12oz and 2.2 qt Springtail (Collembola or Folsomia candida) culture

-A 6oz Pro-Kal Container (top left), 12oz tuperware (top right) and 2.2qt tuperware
+A 6oz Pro-Kal Container (top left), 12oz Tupperware (top right) and 2.2qt Tupperware

 Substrate Choice

-There are several options for substrate when culturing Springtails (Collembola or Folsomia candida); Clay, Charcoal (with water) or a coco/peat base.
+There are several options for substrate when culturing Springtails (Collembola or Folsomia candida); Calcium-bearing Clay, Charcoal (with water) or a soil based substrate, like our Springtail Supersoil.

-We have found that the best substrate to breed Springtails (Collembola or Folsomia candida) is on a culture clay: moisture is easiest to regulate, Springtails are easiest to extract and it is the fastest way to expand populations.
-This guide is for culturing Springtails using Clay because of those reasons.
+We have found that the best substrate to breed White Springtails (Collembola or Folsomia candida) for feeding on a high level, is on a culture clay: moisture is easiest to regulate, Springtails are easiest to extract and it is the fastest way to expand populations.
+This guide is for culturing White Springtails using Clay.

 Calcium Bearing Clay in a 6oz Pro-Kal container